 The Church has been aware of this need we all have for centuries.
 That’s why when you go to Church you will sing praises and thanksgiving to God.
 There’s one psychologist who when he treats people with depression, always asks, “Did you sing the songs in your church last Sunday?”
 If they didn’t he says, “I want you to go to Church next week and sing all the songs.”

 I have discovered in the times when I least feel like singing, that’s when I need it the most.
 When I don’t feel like praising God, when I don’t feel like singing thanks, when my heart is cold, when I’m under a burden, I’m tired, or whatever, That’s when I need to have my mind renewed through singing thanks to God.

-We live in such a negative world – drama is contagious and social media loves promoting it.
+We live in such a negative world – drama is contagious and social media loves promoting it, even the news is full of negative stories.
 This can have a subliminal negative impact on us all.
-However to have a healthy mind, we need to take decisive action to promote positivity in ourselves.
+But to have a healthy mind, we need to take decisive action to promote positivity in ourselves.
 If we don’t do this, how will positivity happen for us?
-Wait for something or someone to do it for us?
-If you want a happier more content life – you must seek after it more than you want the drama and negativity.
+Do we just wait for someone to do it for us?
+So if you want a happier more content life – you must seek after it more than you want the drama and negativity.
 Drama drains!

 Positivity and contentment gives so much life and energy and meaning to life.